-I knew I took a strong position on the Tattoo and the interview process post.
-It is because I have seen employees in the work place of ALL ages and generations (including 20 something’s) have negative reactions to body art when it comes to interviews and first impressions.
+I knew I took a strong position on the Tattoo and the Interview Process post.
+It is because I have seen employees in the workplace of ALL ages and generations (including 20 something’s) have negative reactions to body art when it comes to interviews and first impressions.
 But not just interviews and first impressions.
 I have seen people do amazing work, and then a tattoo was revealed and impressions changed completely.
 Fair?
 Right?
 Probably not, but it happens.
-I was trying my absolute hardest to communicate this and in my effort some would say I drew a line in the sand.
+I was trying my absolute hardest to communicate this and in my effort, some would say I drew a line in the sand.
 A line drawn in the sand is usually challenge and meant to be crossed.
 I should have known better.
 I may have come across so hard-nosed that I lost some credibility.
 Lesson learned, crow eaten.

 In my initial post, my goal was to pass along the negative reactions I have seen behind closed doors time and time again in response to the tattoo and the interview process.
-As a leader in various HR departments both Corporate and start up, I have been witness to managers going crazy behind closed doors.
+As a leader in various HR departments both Corporate and startup, I have been witness to managers going crazy behind closed doors.
 These are reactions that the candidate will never see or hear about, and reactions that ultimately decline candidates.
 If someone is considering a tattoo, I will no longer run around with my hands waving in the air screaming hysterically about how this can kill the interview process.
-I won’t shriek like a high maintenance woman standing on a chair circled by cheese eating rodents.
+I won’t shriek like a high maintenance woman standing on a chair circled by cheese-eating rodents.
 Next time, I will just ask that you consider getting your tattoo in a place that will NOT be seen in work clothes.
 I will actually whisper it so you are forced to lean in closer to me and pay attention.

 Here is where I am OK with a tattoo: inner thigh, your ass, or below your waist.
-Not on the small of your back – tramp stamp, ass antlers, tramptoo, style.
+Not on the small of your back – tramp stamp, ass antlers, tramp-too, style.
 Think about your company summer parties and what you may be wearing.
 When I say below the waist, I mean think low-rise jeans – below the waist.

 Don’t get me wrong, I would love to get a tattoo myself, but I have seen too many reactions behind closed doors.
-In a down economy, hiring manager get very picky when there are a lot of candidates.
+In a down economy, hiring manager gets very picky when there are a lot of candidates.
 The mindset is that “there are plenty of candidates out there, find me someone perfect”.

 So, to the young people I offended in round 1, I sit here eating crow.
 Please think “discreet” when you take your seat in that parlor chair.

-nasty: an unreal maneuver of incredible technique, something that is ridiculously good, tricky and manipulative but with a result that can’t help but be admired, a phrase used to describe someone that is good at something.
+nasty: an unreal maneuver of incredible technique, something that is ridiculously good, tricky and manipulative but with a result that can’t help but be admired, a phrase used to describe someone who is good at something.
 “He has a nasty forkball”.

-If you thought this post was valuable, please pay it forward or “like” us on Facebook.
+If you felt this post was valuable please subscribe here.
+I promise no spam,and “like” us on Facebook, I read all comments below.
 Thank you!